Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Purito water cream is a hydrating moisturizer with natural actives (seaweed, minerals).
 The Ordinary sells hyaluronic acid separately.
-Purito combines hydration with nourishing ingredients in a elegant gel-cream. highly rated by customers.
+Purito combines hydration with nourishing ingredients in a elegant gel-cream.
+Well-reviewed on Amazon.
 Better texture than The Ordinary.
 This is about complete formulation vs. isolated actives.
 For people who like The Ordinary's philosophy but want better product feel, this is the answer.

 ⚠ Not ideal for